 The E-rate program is divided into two separate categories of funding.
-Category 2 services (internal connections, managed internal broadband services and basic maintenance of internal connections) align with Tiers 2 and 3 in the CFC program.
+Category 2 services (internal connections, managed internal broadband services, and basic maintenance of internal connections) align with Tiers 2 and 3 in the CFC program.
 Therefore, only E-rate Category 2 eligible items, as determined by USAC, were approved for funding in Round 2 of CFC.

 When the FCC infused \$2 billion in additional funds to focus on Category 2 services in 2014, it made all LEAs in the country eligible for \$150 per student or a minimum of \$9,200 per school, subject to each district's discount rate.
 The discount a school receives from the E-rate program is determined based on the poverty level and urban/rural status of the school.
 It ranges from 20-85 percent (e.g. a rural school with a high percentage of students in poverty will receive a higher discount than an urban school with a lower percentage of students in poverty).
 The remaining percentage after the discount is considered the "local match," which the CFC program has funded for grantees.
-As an example, a school with 1,000 students and an 80% discount rate is eligible for \$150 x 1,000 or \$150,000.00.
+As an example, a school with 1,000 students and an 80% discount rate is eligible for \$150 × 1,000 or \$150,000.00.
 The E-rate program would provide \$120,000 (80%), and the local match would be \$30,000 (20%).

-Unfunded Tier 2
+Example School

-and 3 Needs (Based on CFC Round 1 application) E-Rate Discount (Determined by FCC) Local Match (Portion paid by school) Federally Funded Portion (Portion paid through the E- rate program)
+Unfunded Tier 2 and 3 Needs (Based on CFC Round 1 application) E-Rate Discount (Determined by FCC) Local Match (Portion paid by school) Federally Funded Portion (Portion paid through the E- rate program)

 \$150,000.00 80% \$30,000.00 \$120,000.00

 Round 2 funded the "local match" for all LEAs that applied for Round 1 grants but still had unfunded school- and classroom-level infrastructure needs (Tiers 2 and 3).
 On May 5, 2015, Governor Deal announced \$25.4 million in Round 2 grant awards to 134 districts and two state charter schools.
-Funds could only be used for E-rate Category 2 items in FY15 and/or FY16 E-rate Funding Years or for previous years if the LEA had a previous Priority 2 E-rate funding commitment for which it had not been able to provide its local match and the equipment or services aligned with the current Category 2.3 Grantees were only eligible to receive funds up to their maximum eligible "local match" for their remaining needs.
+Funds could only be used for E-rate Category 2 items in FY15 and/or FY16 E-rate Funding Years.
+Funding could also be used for previous years if the LEA had a previous Priority 2 E-rate funding commitment for which it had not been able to provide its local match and the equipment or services aligned with the current Category 2.

-3 In conjunction with the Round 3 award announcements, GOSA announced that it will allow Round 2 awards to be used for the FY17 E-rate funding cycle.
+&lt;sup>2 In conjunction with the Round 3 award announcements, GOSA announced that it would allow Round 2 awards to be used for the FY17 E-rate funding cycle.